Håll om mig

 Håll om mig (lit.
 'Hold Me'), written by Ingela Forsman and Nanne Grönvall, is a song performed by Nanne Grönvall at Melodifestivalen 2005.
 The song won a late 2004 contest, as very few songs with female songwriters had been selected for Melodifestivalen.
 The song was performed for first time in the 4th Melodifestivalen semifinal, inside Växjö tipshall in Växjö on 5 March 2005.
 From the semifinal, the song went all the way to the final inside the Stockholm Globe Arena one week later.
 The song became popular among the audience, and was expected to win the final.
 After the votings, the song received most votes from the TV viewers, but the jury groups appointed the Martin Stenmarck song Las Vegas as winner.
 Håll om mig ended up second, three points after the winning song.

+The song was also recorded in English, in a country style, by Nanne Grönvall in a duet with Elisabeth Andreassen under the title "Hold Me", and wws released on 7 August 2026.

 Chart performance

 The song became successful charting, topping the Swedish singles chart three weeks after release.
 The single topped the Swedish singles chart for two weeks, and charted for totally 32 weeks, ending the chart visit on 22 December 2005.
 The song entered Svensktoppen on 3 April 2005, topping the chart before staying at the chart for 36 weeks, ending the visit on 4 December 2005 and ending up as the third most successful Svensktoppen song in 2005.

 During 2005, the song was voted as winner for the National Finals Song Contest.